mschiller890/mschiller890/README.md

 Here’s what I *think* I do:

-- 🖥️ **C#** – Building tiny tools and desktop wizardry (I break Windows so you don’t have to)
+-  **C#** – Building tiny tools and desktop wizardry (I break Windows so you don’t have to)
-- 📱 **Java/Kotlin** – Once tried to make an Android app... now my phone won’t stop crashing
+-  **Java/Kotlin** – Once tried to make an Android app... now my phone won’t stop crashing
-- 🐍 **Python** – Automating stuff I could easily do manually in 5 minutes... but where’s the fun in that?
+-  **Python** – Automating stuff I could easily do manually in 5 minutes... but where’s the fun in that?
-- 🌐 **HTML/CSS/JS** – I make websites that may or may not look like they time-traveled from the 90s (on purpose)
+-  **HTML/CSS/JS** – I make websites that may or may not look like they time-traveled from the 90s (on purpose)

 ---

-## 💾 Current Status: Buffering...

-- Working on like, 7 projects at once.
-Will I finish them? *No.*
-- Learning random tech at 3AM and pretending it's productive
-- Rewatching old hacker movies for "research"

----

-## 🚀 Wanna Collaborate?
+##  Wanna Collab?

 If you also:
 - Start projects with no end in sight